interledger/interledger.github.io/_content/setup-wallets-commandline.md

 ### 2. Add test XRP to your account

 The Testnet has a rainmaker account that you can use to populate your account with test XRP, so you can then use this account to send test XRP to other accounts.
 To add test XRP to your account, use the following command.
-Make sure to replace `{your-account-id}` with your own `accountId` created in the previous account.
+Make sure to replace `{your-account-id}` with your own `accountId` created in Step 1.

 ```
 > curl --location --request POST \